Introduction

 Welcome to the IntelliShell installation guide.
 Getting IntelliShell running on your system involves two main steps:

-- Download the Binary: This places the
+- Install the Binary: Place the

 curl -sSf https://raw.githubusercontent.com/lasantosr/intelli-shell/main/install.sh | sh

-Windows (PowerShell)
+Windows

-Set-ExecutionPolicy RemoteSigned -Scope CurrentUser
+Set-ExecutionPolicy RemoteSigned -Scope CurrentUser irm https://raw.githubusercontent.com/lasantosr/intelli-shell/main/install.ps1 | iex -

-If you have the Rust toolchain installed, you can build and install the binary directly from crates.io.
+If you have the Rust toolchain installed, you can build and install the binary directly from crates.io:

 LIBSQLITE3_FLAGS="-DSQLITE_ENABLE_MATH_FUNCTIONS" cargo install intelli-shell --locked